DHS leader says fewer than 1,000 family separations

 “The administration wants to blame Democrats for this crisis, but it is the Trump administration’s own policies that are causing these problems,” Cummings said.

-Lawmakers didn’t question McAleenan on the new asylum rules before they recessed for a vote.
+Lawmakers didn’t question McAleenan on the new asylum rules.
 But the new policy is by far the biggest change to how the U.S. handles immigrants.
 Under the new rules, anyone who comes to the U.S.-Mexico border through another country would not be eligible for asylum.
 They could affect tens of thousands of people who cross the border each month.
 There are thousands more on waiting lists at ports of entry who will now likely be denied asylum.

 The new rules rules come into play during an initial asylum screening that happens after a migrant is first encountered by Border Patrol, so they won’t make an immediate dent in overcrowding at border facilities.
 The rules also must survive a legal challenge.